 Rhonda – I would contact the Bishop Museum Store and ask them if any of their cd’s have the song on it.
 Otherwise, I’d contact the school to see if they sell cd’s.

 If anyone else knows of any cd’s with this song on it – or where you can find/buy the mp3, please let us know in the comments below.

 Thanks in advance!

 This article was posted on Wednesday, February 25th, 2009 at 3:43 pm and is filed under ABC's, Children's Songs, Countries & Cultures, Hawaii, Hawaiian, Hawaiian Children's Songs, Languages, Mama Lisa, Questions, Readers Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Is There a CD with The Hawaiian Alphabet Song on It?”